edgi-govdata-archiving/web-monitoring-ops/manually-managed/ia-archiver/README.md

 ├── README.md                       Information about this machine
 ├── archive-missing-from-ia.sh      Script to save URLs in missing-from-ia.txt
 ├── archive-nca-2018-documents.sh   Script to save URLs in nca-2018-documents.txt
+├── archive-tsca-echa.sh            Script to save URLs in earthjustice-tsca-echa.txt
-├── missing-from-ia.txt             List of pages we track but that Wayback is not automatically tracking for us right now ├── nca-2018-documents.txt          List of documents (pages, PDFs, excel files) in NCA 2018 ├── nca-2018-resources.txt          List of all URLs (resources) in NCA 2018
+├── earthjustice-tsca-echa.txt      List of ECHA pages we track related to TSCA ├── missing-from-ia.txt             List of pages we track but that Wayback is not automatically tracking for us right now ├── nca-2018-documents.txt          List of documents (pages, PDFs, excel files) in NCA 2018 ├── nca-2018-resources.txt          List of all URLs (resources) in NCA 2018